Daviding27/toolbox-code-challenge/README.md

 #### Note

-1. To know more about frontend app go to Frontend folder
+1. To know more about frontend app go to ./frontend/README.md
-2. To know more about backend app go to Backend folder README
+2. To know more about backend app go to ./backend/README.md

 3. To access the backend app
 - Access the backend application at [http://localhost:3030](http://localhost:3030).